 By partnering with businesses to build apprenticeship and vocational educational programs at high schools and colleges, we can make certain that students throughout Georgia can learn the skills they need to get a job without having to move from their hometown.

-Running one of the country’s largest trucking companies, I’ve made our business more efficient while tripling revenue and creating good jobs with good benefits.
+Running one of the country’s largest trucking companies, I’ve made our business more efficient while growing revenue and creating good jobs with good benefits.
 As Lieutenant Governor, I’ll work for a more efficient government that cuts ineffective programs and bureaucratic red tape.

 Like many Georgians, I believe that our current hyper-partisan politics are hurting our state.
 The values that bind us together — family, faith, love of country, and respect for one another — have eroded as our leaders spend most of their time fighting each other rather than getting things done.
 As a Democrat, I’ll work with both parties- and with people from any and every background- to run an efficient government that delivers real results for Georgia families.
 It’s time to put people over party.